7 Cluster Analysis

 7.7.1 Visual inspection of the data

-The outlier is a problem for k-means
+The outlier messes up the scaling which presents a problem for k-means.

 km <- kmeans(ruspini_scaled_outlier, centers = 4, nstart = 10)